confluence/python-textbok/python_notes/Object_Oriented_Programming.rst

 Why not inheritance?
 ====================

 Inheritance can be a useful technique, but it can also be an unnecessary complication.
-As we have already discussed, multiple inheritance can cause a lot of ambiguity and confusion, and should be kept to a minimum.
+As we have already discussed, multiple inheritance can cause a lot of ambiguity and confusion, and hierarchies which use multiple inheritance should be designed carefully to minimise this.

 A deep hierarchy with many layers of subclasses may be difficult to read and understand.
 In our first inheritance example, to understand how the ``Lecturer`` class works we have to read through *three* different classes instead of one.
 If our classes are long and split into several different files, it can be hard to figure out which subclass is responsible for a particular piece of behaviour.
 You should avoid creating hierarchies which are more than one or two classes deep.